JetBrains/Qodana/topics/inspection-profiles.md

       - RedundantIf
 ```

-This sample contains the following properties:
+This sample contains the following elements:

 | Property                             | Description                                                                                                       |
 |--------------------------------------|-------------------------------------------------------------------------------------------------------------------|